54 Fun Baby Shower Games

 Type out snippets from well-known nursery rhymes, but leave the end off, or leave parts of it blank, and print enough copies for your baby shower guests.
 When your guests arrive, distribute the worksheets and ask them to fill in the blanks of the missing nursery rhymes.
 Give them five minutes to complete the sheet; whoever gets the most right wins the game.

-32. Name the Baby Tune
+37. Name the Baby Tune

 What you'll need:

-• A playlist of baby songs
+A playlist of songs with the word ‘baby’

 How to play:

-There is no prep work needed for this simple game; just press play once everyone is ready.
+There is no prep work needed for this simple baby shower game; just press play once everyone is ready.
 Have the guests shout out the name of the song, and make a note of who gets it right the fastest.
 The person who guesses the most correct answers wins the game.

-33. Do You Know Your Cartoon Babies?
+38. Do You Know Your Cartoon Babies?

 Most people have a favourite cartoon/animated baby character from some point in their childhood.
 See what your guests can come up with in this fun game!